circonus-labs/nad/DEVELOPMENT.md

 ## Basics

 If you plan to develop and contribute to NAD, fork the repository and clone your fork.
-If you want to build your own packages, you can simply clone the main repository.
+If you want to build your own packages, you do not necessarily _need_ to fork, simply clone the main repository.

 e.g. cloning the master repository: